Why do nails turn yellow?

 Whether they’re short or long, thick or thin, your nails can reveal a lot of secrets about your health.
 Changes to the texture, thickness, or color can signal that you’re sick before other symptoms appear.

-When you have a chronic disease like diabetes, it’s even more important to pay attention to the health of your nails.
+When you have a chronic disease such as diabetes, it’s even more important to pay attention to the health of your nails.
 Changes in nail color and thickness could warn of a more serious health problem.

 If your nails have turned yellow and you haven’t painted them that color or injured them, most often it’s because you’ve picked up an infection.
 Usually the culprit is a fungus.

 In rare cases, the color change can stem from a condition called yellow nail syndrome.
-People with this disorder also have lymphedema, or swelling in their body, and fluid in their lungs.
+People with this disorder also have lymphedema, or swelling in their body.
+Yellow nail syndrome also causes fluid in the lungs.

 Other possible reasons why your nails can turn yellow include: